ahmadfahrezi81/Eco-Mobility/README.md

 1. Sign up or log in using your email.
 2. Start tracking your activities.
 3. View your CO2 emissions and other statistics in the charts.
-4. Manage your profile and view your achievements.
+4. Manage your profile.
+5. Check the leaderboard to see how you rank against other users.

 ## Screenshots